NVIDIA/grcuda/docs/grcuda.md

 ## Function Namespaces

-grCUDA organizes functions in a hierarchical namespace, i.e., namespaces can be nested.
+GrCUDA organizes functions in a hierarchical namespace, i.e., namespaces can be nested.
 The user can register additional kernel and host function into this namespace.
-The registration is not persisted across instantiations of the grCUDA language context.
+The registration is not persisted across instantiations of the GrCUDA language context.

 The root namespace is called `CU`.
 It can be received through a polyglot expression.